raff-run/VaganteModLoader/README.md

 For example, this creates a mod that changes the shop song:

+1. Make sure you're not using old data.vra mods by checking the integrity of game files on Steam.
+1. Once your data.vra is the original, unmodded one, proceed with the other steps.
 1. Extract data.vra using vagante-extract
 2. Enter data\sfx
 3. Copy shop_theme.ogg